ibadetazemi/SQL-Project/QA.md

 WHERE table_schema = 'public';

---Get column data types and nullability for the products table--
+--Checking for column data types + nullability for the products table--

 SELECT column_name, data_type, is_nullable
 FROM information_schema.columns